Install

 Note

-Before rebasing and during the installation, the following checks are recommended.
+Before installation, the following checks are recommended:

-Terms of use
+Terms of Use

 secureblue includes a combination of software packages, each under its own licensing terms.
 The license of secureblue is the Apache License 2.0.
 The license of secureblue does not supersede the licenses of upstream code and content contained in secureblue images.
 By downloading secureblue you agree to the license terms of its use.

-Copyright 2024-2025 The secureblue authors
+Copyright 2024-2025 The Secureblue Authors

 Licensed under the Apache License, Version 2.0 (the "License");